Justin Teodoro: In Conversation With The Artist, Illustrator & Designer

 The love of my family, the opportunity to spend most days with my son and my health.

-Jason Kanner on The Business of Modeling
+Jason Kanner On The Business Of Modeling

 At just 19-years-old, Jason Kanner was working at a nightclub in South Beach when he met the director of Florida-based modeling agency Irene Marie, best known for discovering Niki Taylor.
 Recognizing his eye for talent, Jason was offered a position as junior agent in their Miami office.
 From there, Jason joined Boss Models, where he worked with top talent such as Amber Valletta, Angie Harmon, Marcus Schenkenberg and Joel West, and procured contracts with luxury brands such as Calvin Klein, Chanel and Ralph Lauren.
 Kanner then made his way to Major Model Management where he became the director of the Men’s Division.
 After nine years at Major, Jason decided to transfer his passion and vast industry knowledge into an agency of his own, Soul Artist Management.